 Mauckport is a tiny town located in the state of Indiana.
 With a population of 46 people and just one neighborhood, Mauckport is the 481st largest community in Indiana.
-Mauckport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Mauckport was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Mauckport, you'll notice that it is more blue-collar than most other communities in America.
 43.75% of Mauckport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mauckport is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Mauckport who work in sales jobs (31.25%), office and administrative support (25.00%), and personal care services (0.00%).

-Mauckport is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Mauckport is a great place for families with children to consider.
+First of all, many other families with children live here, making Mauckport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Mauckport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mauckport’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Mauckport, however, is that residents on average have to contend with a long commute, spending on average 37.97 minutes every day commuting to work.